Naveennat/app-gateway2/kavia-docs/entitlements-xvp-delegate-design.md

 - Idempotency
   - ContentAccess is a PUT that replaces current entitlements/availabilities for the app; repeated calls with the same arrays are safe and idempotent.
-  - App launch flow (“action":"appLaunch”) triggers only SetContentAccess; repeating during cold/warm start is idempotent.
+  - App launch flow (“action":"appLaunch") triggers only SetContentAccess; repeating during cold/warm start is idempotent.

 ## Logging and Observability